 Figure 1: Distribution of CAEL Test Takers by Purpose

 Figure 2 shows the proportions of test takers by the two modes of administration.
-A slightly larger number of test takers took CAEL at a test centre.
+A larger number of test takers took CAEL Online in 2021.

 Figure 2: Online vs. Test Centre Population